Environmental costs of meat production

 Animal-based foods have high social and climate costs

 , and then aggregated into a single score using conversion factors .
 Raising meat takes vast quantities of feed.By contrast, in the European Union meat production will decrease over the outlook period due to increasing domestic and environmental costs, and reduced export opportunities .
-Here we discuss its environmental costs, its environment .
+Going vegan — a diet without any meat, dairy or other animal products .5°C or 2°C this century.Cultivated meat can compete on costs.

 In 2008, The In Vitro Meat Consortium estimated, by modeling capital and growth medium costs based on data for single-cell protein production, CBM could cost approximately twice as much as chicken 25.